 Radware offers a complete suite of protection products, including advanced multi-cloud application delivery, public cloud protection, and DDoS protection for data centers.
 It’s a cybersecurity company that also deals with malware protection and specific attacks on IT systems.

-As such, it is designed to mitigate account takeover (ATO), DDoS, API abuse, carding, scraping, ad fraud, and form spam.
-It is aimed at enterprise clients in eCommerce, media, fintech, and legal services.
+As such, it is designed to mitigate account takeovers, DDoS, API abuse, carding, scraping, ad fraud, and form spam.
+It is aimed at enterprise clients in ecommerce, media, fintech, and legal services.

 Radware Bot Manager pros:

-- Reliable and renowned cybersecurity company: Radware was founded in 1997, and has a long list of trustworthy clients.
+- Reliable and renowned: Radware was founded in 1997 and has a long list of trustworthy clients.